usnistgov/ccu_validation_scoring/README.md

 ## <a name="overview">Overview</a>

-This directory contains the tools to validate and score several tasks (ND, NDMAP, ED, VD, AD, CD).
-There are used in the  **Computational Cultural Understanding** (CCU) evaluation.

-The goal of the CCU program is to create human language technologies that will provide effective dialogue assistance to monolingual operators in cross-cultural interactions.
+This package contains the tools to validate and score the TA1 evaluation tasks ND (norm discovery), ED (emotion detection), VD (valence diarization), AD (arousal diarization), CD (change detection) and scoring tools for the Hidden Norms (NDMAP).
+Please refer to the CCU evaluation plan for more information about CCU, the evaluation tasks, and file formats

-This README file describes a reference validation tool, six submission validation tools and five submission scoring tools
+This README file describes the reference validation tool, system output validation tools and scoring tools

  - Reference Validation Tool: confirms that a reference follows the rules set in the CCU Evaluation Plan.
- - Submission Validation Tool: confirms that a submission follows the rules set in the CCU Evaluation Plan.
+ - System Output Validation Tool: confirms that a submission follows the rules set in the CCU Evaluation Plan.
- - Submission Scoring Tool: scores a submission against a reference with a scoring index file.
+ - Scoring Tool: scores a system output submission against a reference with a scoring index file.

 ## <a name="setup">Setup</a>

-The four tools mentioned above are included in a Python package and can be run under a shell terminal.
-It has been confirmed to work under OS X and Linux.
+The tools mentioned above are included in a Python package.
+They can be run under a shell terminal and have been confirmed to work under OS X and Linux.